7targets/7targets-docs/_posts/2021-07-27-how-to-assign-existing-leads-to-new-assistant.md

 ![image](../../images/Existing-leads--6.jpg)

-As you will click on the restart follow-up.
+After you will click on the restart follow-up.
 A new page will appear.

 ![image](../../images/Existing-leads-7.jpg)